 We recruited two part-time community chaplains, Sarah Ifill and Libby Hawkness-Smith, in April and they started work at Great Western Park in May.
 Here, they build relationships and complement other Christian initiatives, such as the flourishing community café and Rev Mark Bodeker's work establishing a new Anglican church, based at the UTC college.

 As their mobile base and visible presence, they use a small motorhome, christened "Hope" and blessed at the Circuit service where the Chaplains were commissioned in July.
 "Hope" stands out with its new logo, designed by Tom Atkinson, a Didcot Methodist member.

-Look out for "Hope", and Libby and Sarah, on GWP now!
+Look out for "Hope", Libby, Wendy, Tilly and Theo on GWP now!